 8 Best Hardwood Flooring Brands to Consider for Your Home

 There are a lot of hardwood flooring brands to consider when choosing flooring for your home, and it can easily become overwhelming trying to choose one that is worth the investment.
-Although we would recommend any flooring brand that we offer as a great option, many homeowners have different preferences and key factors they’re looking for in quality hardwood flooring.
-To help you with your hardwood flooring comparison, we’ve narrowed down the top 8 best hardwood flooring brands we recommend to customers.
+Although we would recommend any flooring brand from our product selection, many homeowners have different preferences and key factors they’re looking for in quality hardwood flooring.
+To help you with your hardwood flooring brand comparison, we’ve narrowed down the top 8 best hardwood flooring brands we recommend to customers.

 Not only does Shaw offer hardwood flooring made from different tree species, such as oak and maple, it also offers textured finishes.
 You can choose from smooth, subtle scraped, heavy scraped, distressed, or wire-brushed hardwood floors, allowing Shaw hardwood floors to fit any style of home.

-Mirage is a newer hardwood flooring brand to the US industry, first being introduced to the US market in 1992.
-Over the years, they’ve expanded their products to offer three types of hardwood flooring – engineered, solid, and a laminate-like composite of hardwood plus high-density board.
+Based in Quebec, Canada, Mirage is a newer hardwood flooring brand to the US industry, first being introduced to the US market in 1992.
+Over the years, they’ve expanded their product line to include three types of hardwood flooring – engineered, solid, and a laminate-like composite of hardwood plus high-density board.
 However, at Floor Concepts, we only carry engineered and solid hardwood flooring by Mirage.

-Mercier is a Canadian hardwood flooring brand that offers a selection of hardwood flooring that rivals those of some of the biggest US hardwood flooring brands.
-It’s most known for its wide plank options and being a GreenGuard company, which means Mercier produces quality sustainable and eco-friendly products.
+Mercier is also a Canadian hardwood flooring brand that offers a selection of solid and engineered hardwood flooring that rivals those of some of the biggest US hardwood flooring brands.
+It’s most known for its wide plank options and being a GreenGuard-certified company, which means Mercier products fulfill cerrtain health-based criteria related to creating a quality indoor environment.
+Mercier is proud to produce sustainable and eco-friendly products that are both high-quality and safe to use in homes.

-Bella Cera is known for its hand-crafted hardwood flooring at an affordable cost.
+Bella Cera is known for its hand-crafted solid and engineered hardwood flooring at an affordable cost.
 All of Bella Cera’s products are hand-scraped and hand-stained, making each piece unique yet able to seamlessly fit together.
-They also provide themselves by only using the best hardwood flooring finishes that won’t turn yellow as your floors age and are environmentally friendly.
+They also take pride in the fact that they only use the best hardwood flooring finishes that are both environmentally-friendly and won’t turn yellow as your floors age.
+Like many of these other top hardwood flooring brands, Bella Cera is committed to using sustainable and renewable wood sources.

-Mullican takes its Appalachian history and highlights it in every product created while also recognizing the importance of sustainability by ensuring more than two trees are growing for every tree harvested for their flooring.
-Mullican offers hardwood flooring with a wide variety of installation options, from click-lock installation to staple down installation.
+Founded in West Virginia in 1985, Mullican takes its Appalachian history and highlights it in every product created while also recognizing the importance of sustainability by ensuring more than two trees are growing for every tree harvested for their flooring.
+Mullican offers both solid and engineered hardwood flooring with a wide variety of installation options, from click-lock installation to staple-down installation.

-We hope this provides a good starting point for finding top quality hardwood flooring.
-However, there are other great hardwood flooring options that we offer at Floor Concepts and are happy to provide more recommendations based on your needs and preferences.
+With many hardwood flooring brands available to choose from, we hope this provides a good starting point for finding top quality hardwood flooring that is also responsibly sourced.
+Additionally, some people prefer the look of hardwood flooring but want flooring at a lower price point, with less maintenance required.
+If this describes you, there are also many other variations of hard surface flooring that we offer at Floor Concepts, and we are happy to provide more recommendations based on your needs and preferences.

 How Can You Tell If Hardwood Floors are Good Quality?

-Flooring for your home is an investment, so you want to make sure you choose the best hardwood flooring that fits your budget and lifestyle.
+Flooring for your home, especially hardwood, can be a significant investment, so you want to make sure you choose the best hardwood flooring that fits your budget and lifestyle.
 But how do you do that?

-A few things to avoid when choosing a hardwood floor is dented or scratched wood, rough edges, or splintered edges.
+A few things to look out for when choosing a hardwood floor is wood that is dented or scratched, or wood that has rough or splintered edges.
 You’ll also want to pay attention to the surface of the wood – noting if there are areas of dullness or a glossy surface that masks the wood grain.

 High quality hardwood will have large, scattered wood grain and a natural scent – one that does not smell like laminate or veneer.
 You’ll also want to test the hardness of your samples.
 If your nail leaves an indent in the wood, it’s made of a softwood, like pine, and may not hold up as well as hardwoods such as oak.